 3. Place Your Desk in a Commanding Position

 If possible, situate your desk in the feng shui commanding position.
 This spot is farthest from the doorway and not directly in line with it, but it still has you facing the door.
 Sitting here helps to prevent any surprises from someone entering your office.
-Also, be sure to have a strong backing behind your desk, meaning a solid wall ideally with good feng shui art or paint.
+Also, have a strong backing behind your desk, meaning a solid wall ideally with good feng shui art or paint.
 Tall screens or plants behind your office chair also can create a good backing, whereas a window behind you would be a weak backing.

 Most importantly, after working long hours in a small office that has no windows, take care of your personal energy by giving it the healing it really needs.
 Spend some time in nature or in the company of good family and friends.